 cupsecureplus.smscode: The SMS verification code you collected from the shopper.

 Dynamic 3D Secure

-While 3D Secure reduces the risk of fraudulent payments, many shoppers are still unfamiliar with the authentication process, so do not complete payment verification.
+While 3D Secure reduces the risk of fraudulent payments, many shoppers are still unfamiliar with the authentication process, and do not complete payment verification.
 In addition, client-side technical errors can occur when the shopper is being redirected, further lowering your conversion rate.

-To counter these issues we developed Dynamic 3D Secure.
+To counter these issues we developed Adyen Dynamic 3D Secure.
 This lets you use rules to determine which payments are routed though 3D Secure authentication, and which are processed without.